sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 Postgres is a popular database that uses an interpretation-style execution engine so I thought it was fit to compare against as a baseline.
 Since my code is single-threaded, I set `max_parallel_workers` to 1.
 I also set `jit` off.
 Postgres includes a very basic compiler that will generate LLVM code for expressions only and not operators.
 However, since I am interested in comparing against the interpretation version, I set this off.
 I'm running Postgres 13.

+Postgres does store tuples packed on disk while I store them separately.
+This does mean we load less data which gives us an unfair advantage but given that we have such low data size (only 1GB), I don't think this effect will greatly impact the results.
+I tried fixing this by generating code to load all columns on a scan but I believe the optimizations passes from clang eliminated them so unfortunately, I can't make this equal.
+I did take care to ensure that Postgres uses the same underlying data type for each column though.

+I also verify correctness by checking that the query results are identical in Postgres.

 ### Setup

 I'm running this on a Macbook Pro, Late 2013 with an i7-4750 HQ running Ubuntu 20.04 under the Windows Linux Subystem.